 In consideration of the above items, along with the non-discrimination policy and the core performance standards, Lakeview College of Nursing may review individual cases and provide feedback as to medical and/or legal suitability.
 The College recommends that applicants seek professional legal advice regarding the previously mentioned items.

 Student orientation is mandatory for all new incoming students.
 Orientation may occur the week prior to the start of a semester.
 Failure to attend will prevent a student from starting any clinical course.

-A student who has academically been dismissed or who has withdrawn from the nursing program may apply for readmission.
-The readmission policies are:
+A student who has been academically dismissed or who have withdrawn from the nursing program may apply for readmission.
+The readmission policy is as follows:

 - A student’s application for readmission may be reviewed by the Admission Committee no more than two (2) times.
 If readmission is not granted after the second application, the student becomes ineligible for readmission.

 - A student may only be readmitted once (1) into Lakeview College of Nursing.

 - A student repeating a clinical nursing course must repeat both the theory and clinical components of the course.

 - A student readmitted into Lakeview College of Nursing is required to meet the readmission course progression requirements.
-Any LCN courses that are being repeated due to a previous failure or withdrawal must be passed with a “C” or higher, with the exception of N210: Foundations of Professional Practice that must be passed with an “A” or “B”.
-To remain in the program, a student cannot withdraw or fail any course in which he/she has been previously enrolled.
+Any LCN courses that are being repeated due to a previous failure or withdrawal must be passed with a “C” or higher, except N311: Foundations of Professional Practice that must be passed with an “A” or “B.” To remain in the program, a student cannot withdraw or fail any course in which he/she has been previously enrolled.

 - A readmitted student is allowed to withdraw from one class that has not previously been taken.
-The remainder of the coursework must be passed with a “C” or higher with the exception of N210 Foundations of Nursing Practice, which must be passed with an “A” or “B”, and must follow the guidelines included within the Student Academic Progression (SAP) policy.
+The remainder of the coursework must be passed with a “C” or higher with the except N311 Foundations of Professional Practice, which must be passed with an “A” or “B,” and must follow the guidelines included within the Student Academic Progression (SAP) policy.